- BS Physics 1980

-Steve has worked in the fields of: i) statistical nuclear physics and symmetry violation, with emphasis on time-reversal and parity symmetries: ii) semi-classical approximations to quantum mechanics developed and extended to chaotic dynamical systems; iii) fluctuation properties of quantum dots in the Coulomb blockade regime; iv) semi-classical and uniform approaches to the multiple regimes of the quantum fidelity; v) statistical methods of extrema extended to studies of chaotic eigenfunctions and random functions; and vi) long- range ocean acoustics.
-His discovery of chaos-assisted tunneling has led to new experiments with cold atoms and has been featured in a five-month-long workshop.
+Steve has worked in the fields of: i) statistical nuclear physics and symmetry violation, with emphasis on time-reversal and parity symmetries: ii) semi-classical approximations to quantum mechanics developed and extended to chaotic dynamical systems; iii) fluctuation properties of quantum dots in the Coulomb blockade regime; iv) semi-classical and uniform approaches to the multiple regimes of quantum fidelity; v) statistical methods of extrema extended to studies of chaotic Eigen functions and random functions; and vi) long- range ocean acoustics.
+His discovery of chaos-assisted tunneling has led to new experiments with cold atoms, and has been featured in a five-month-long workshop.

-As of 2008, Steve's work has produced well over 2000 citations, 16 Physical Review Letters and a feature article in Physics Today.
+As of 2008, Tomsovic's work has produced well over 2000 citations, 16 Physical Review Letters, and a feature article in Physics Today.
 In 2006, he received the Martin C. Gutzwiller Fellowship of the Max-Planck-Institute for the Physics of Complex Systems in Dresden, Germany.
 This prize allowed him to spend a year there focused exclusively on research and provided for a visiting professor with whom to collaborate.
 In 1993, he received a yearlong fellowship at the Harvard-Smithsonian Center for Astrophysics.
-His research has been funded by the National Science Foundation and Office of Naval Research.
-Recently, he created new educational experiences for graduate students at WSU funded by the US Department of Education - Graduate Assistantships in Areas of National Need (GAANN).
+The National Science Foundation and Office of Naval Research have funded his research.
+Recently, he created new educational experiences for graduate students at WSU funded by the US Department of Education–Graduate Assistantships in Areas of National Need (GAANN).

-From 2008 Induction to the College of Sciences and Arts Academy
+Excerpted from the 2008 College of Sciences and Arts Academy induction ceremony program.